Best Medium-Sized Android Phone

 Bottom line: The Galaxy S8 does most things right so even its negatives are easily to overlook.

-One more thing: If you've got the extra room in your pocket or hands, the Galaxy S8+ is a nice size boost over the S8.
+One more thing: If you've got the extra room in your pocket or hands, the Galaxy S8+ or Galaxy Note 8 are nice size boosts over the S8.

 Why the Galaxy S8 is the best